-Try our new info resource - "Aladdin's Cave" (Main menu)Just added a separate link to Ash's Dropbox thread (shortcut)
+Try our re-instated info resource - "Aladdin's Cave" (Main menu)- sorry it's taken so long to fix

 I have had reasonable results over the years with just fine wet and dry and buffing with T cut.
 But like a lot of products I think they have changed the formula.
 Anybody else here use this method and found the same?
 I just don’t think the T cut is as good.
 I can get a good shine but it’s taking twice as much work.
 Maybe I need a polisher/buffer?Sent from my iPhone using Tapatalk